mgcooper/icemodel/README.md

 For example:

 `MERRA_KANM_2016.mat` = forcing data from the MERRA-2 climate model for the KAN-M weather station location for year 2016.

+Each userdata file must contain a timetable named `Data` with column names matching the met file naming conventions.

 <!--
 The function `METINIT.m` will then swap out the KAN-M albedo data in the met forcing data with the modis albedo.